adriaanm-da/daml/docs/source/ops/auth.rst

 .. code-block:: bash

     daml new --template=create-daml-app my-project

+If you have an app already, you should be able to follow along.
+However, if your app was based on the ``create-daml-app`` template using a Daml SDK version prior to 1.17.0, you may need to adapt your ``ui/src/config.ts`` and ``ui/src/components/LoginScreen.tsx`` files.
+See `this commit <>`_ for guidance.

+Next, we need to start the Daml driver.
+For this example we'll use the sandbox, but with ``--implicit-party-allocation false`` it should behave like a production ledger (minus persistence).

+.. code-blocks:: bash

     cd my-project

-Then, we need to start the Daml driver.
-For this example we'll use the sandbox, but with ``--implicit-party-allocation false`` it should behave like any ledger (minus persistence).

-.. code-blocks:: bash

     daml build
     daml codegen js .daml/dist/my-project-0.1.0.dar -o ui/daml.js
     daml sandbox --ledgerid %%LEDGER_ID%% \